What To Do When Your Kindle Or Kindle Fire Is Lost Or Stolen

 And now, a word from our sponsor…

 Forget about spending $40 or more for a quality Kindle Fire case or cover that doubles as a stand or includes other great features.
-The Fintie line of cases and sleeves for Kindle Fires are durable, affordably priced, and available not only in styles and sizes to fit every Fire model, but in styles to suit every taste!
+The Fintie line of cases and sleeves for Fire tablets are durable, affordably priced, and available not only in styles and sizes to fit every Fire model, but in styles to suit every taste!
 Note that while these cases are described as “leather”, they’re actually made of “synthetic leather”; however, I’ve found the ones I own look very much like genuine leather and actually wear better than genuine leather.
 Here are just a few examples (prices current as of this writing, but they never get very high)